Matuco19/Commify/README.md

 # Commify

 Commify is a command-line interface (CLI) tool that generates meaningful, structured commit messages for Git repositories using AI.
-By analyzing the staged changes (diff) in your repository, it creates commit messages that follow conventional commit guidelines, optionally including emojis for better context and readability.
-See [Commify](https://matuco19.com/Commify) website to know more.
-Don't forget to ⭐ the project!
+By analyzing the staged changes (diff) in your repository, it creates commit messages that follow conventional commit guidelines, optionally including emojis for better context and readability. <!--See [Commify](https://matuco19.com/Commify) website to know more. --> Don't forget to ⭐ the project!

 >[!Caution]
 >Ollama provider can be slow without a good GPU or a very large AI model.
 It's not a Commify optimization problem.